turingschool/curriculum/source/projects/idea_box.markdown

 Are you surprised to see an exception?

 We're getting an `ArgumentError` that says `wrong number of arguments (0 for 2)`.
 This sounds kind of familiar.
-It says the problem is in `app.rb` the line:
+It says the problem is in `app.rb` the
+line:

 ```rb
 idea = Idea.new
 ```

 We changed the `initialize` method to take `title` and `description`, so the error makes sense.

 We need to grab the idea that we submitted from the form.

 #### Getting form data

 Sinatra gives us a `params` object that gives us what we need.
 Let's take a look at it.
-Comment out the existing content of the `post '/'` block:
+Comment out the existing content of the `post '/'` block.

 ```ruby
 post '/' do